zehpunktbarron/iOSMAnalyzer/README.md

 iOSMAnalyzer
 ============

-a tool for intrinsic OpenStreetMap quality analyses
+A tool for intrinsic OpenStreetMap data quality analyses.
+Developed by Christopher Barron @ http://giscience.uni-hd.de/

 Further requirements and using instruction will soon be added...